lfabani/comp380-proj1/README.md

 The output data file contains o lines of i trained weights (type: float) followed by one line of o trained bias weights (type: float), each weight separated by a space.
 It then contains a blank line, the chosen alpha, blank line, the chosen theta, blank line, and the chosen convergence threshold

+If every value in returned output vector is -1, program guesses that the letter is A